-Zac Alinder specializes in high stakes Intellectual Property litigation, involving copyrights, trademarks, trade secrets, computer fraud, unfair competition, counterfeiting and intellectual property theft.
+Zac Alinder specializes in high stakes business and Intellectual Property litigation, involving copyrights, trademarks, trade secrets, computer fraud, crypto-currency, unfair competition, counterfeiting and intellectual property theft.
 He also regularly advises companies regarding a wide range of pre-litigation and non-litigation brand protection, copyright, and trademark issues.
 He has tried, arbitrated, mediated and handled appeals of cases in numerous state and federal courts, including all California district courts and the Ninth Circuit.
-He has been selected for the Northern California “Super Lawyers” list for Intellectual Property Litigation by Super Lawyers magazine in 2016 and 2017.
-He was previously recognized by Super Lawyers magazine in 2011, 2012, and 2013 on the “Rising Stars” list for Intellectual Property Litigation.
-Mr. Alinder also currently serves on the Executive Committee for the Civil Litigation Section of the Bar Association of San Francisco.
+He has been selected for the Northern California “Super Lawyers” list for Intellectual Property Litigation by Super Lawyers magazine from 2016 to the present.
+Mr. Alinder also received a 2018 Client Choice Award for litigation from Lexology, and was recognized in the 2021 edition of WTR 1000: The World’s Leading Trademark Professionals for trademark enforcement and litigation.
+Mr. Alinder is also a Fellow of the American Bar Foundation and recently finished a term on the Executive Committee for the Civil Litigation Section of the Bar Association of San Francisco.

 Mr. Alinder’s notable matters include representing Oracle in copyright and computer fraud litigation against SAP, through the jury trial at the end of 2010.
 The $1.3 billion jury verdict for Oracle was the largest jury verdict of 2010 and the largest copyright jury verdict of all time.
-Other notable recent matters include representing Fitbit, Cisco Systems, Yelp, and Shopify in IP Enforcement and Brand Protection matters.
+Other notable recent matters include representing Avaya, Cisco Systems, lululemon, Fitbit, Tesla, Yelp, and Shopify in IP litigation, IP enforcement, and related brand protection matters.

 Mr. Alinder is the chair of the Firm’s Pro Bono Committee.
 Most notably, he has worked on a pro bono basis with the Stanford Law School’s Center for Internet and Society, as well as with various artists and artistic foundations, including the Andy Warhol Foundation for the Visual Arts, to promote a proper balance in the law between the rights granted to intellectual property rights holders and the rights to freedom of speech and expression.

-Prior to joining Sideman & Bancroft, Mr. Alinder was a partner in the San Francisco office of what is now known as Morgan Lewis, formerly Bingham McCutchen, where he led the Northern California Pro Bono Committee and Recruiting Committee for Bingham.
+Prior to joining Sideman & Bancroft, Mr. Alinder was a partner in the San Francisco office of what is now known as Morgan Lewis, formerly Bingham McCutchen, where he led the Northern California Pro Bono and Recruiting Committees for Bingham.

-- Represented Oracle USA, Inc., et al. in copyright litigation matter, in the United States District Court for the Northern District of California
+- Represented Avaya in copyright and trademark litigation in the United States District Court for the Northern District of California

 - Represented Samsung in federal trademark infringement investigation and enforcement efforts